Chemical Stress Test

-A stress test is used to make sure the heart muscles are able to get enough blood when the heart rate and workload are increased.
-To do this, your heart needs to be looked at during a period of rest and then again during a period of increased activity.
+A stress test is used to make sure the heart gets enough blood during activity.
 A chemical stress test uses chemical agents injected into the body through the vein.
 These chemicals make the heart function as if it were under stress.

 There are many different ways to examine the heart during a stress test.
 The heart can be examined with:

-Reasons for Test TOP
+Reasons for Test

-Technicians will be checking for signs of heart or lung problems.
-They will be prepared to take action right away if complications develop.
-A cardiologist will also be available during the test.
+Technicians and a heart doctor will be present during the test.
+They will check for signs of heart or lung problems.
+They will take action right away if there is a problem.